SynchronetBBS/sbbs/xtrn/DDMsgReader/readme.txt

 3. DefaultTheme.cfg       The default theme file containing colors & some configurable text strings used in the reader

-4. DDReadPersonalMail.js  A script to be used for "Read mail" script in Synchronet's Loadable Module configuration
+4. ddmr_lm.js             Loadable module script for setup in SCFG

-5. DDScanMsgs.js          A script to be used for "Scan Msgs" script in Synchronet's Loadable Module configuration

-6. DDScanSubs.js          A script to be used for "Scan Subs" script in Synchronet's Loadable Module configuration

 The configuration files are plain text files, so they can be edited using any editor.

-The first 3 files (DDMsgReader.js, DDMsgReader.cfg, and DefaultTheme) can be placed together in any directory; the next 3 (DDReadPersonalMail.js, DDScanMsgs.js, and DDScanSubs.js) should be copied to your sbbs/mods directory.
+The first 3 files (DDMsgReader.js, DDMsgReader.cfg, and DefaultTheme.cfg) can be
+placed together in any directory. ddmr_lm.js should be copied to your sbbs/mods directory.

 The examples in this document will assume the first 3 files are in the sbbs/xtrn/DDMsgReader directory.